Drapuria/DrapuriaFramework/README.md

 Drapuria Framework is a lightweight Framework mainly designed for minecraft (Bukkit/Spigot).
 Its main goal is to help developers and improve the overall quality of the end product.

-By default the Framework offers an annotation based Module, Command system.
+The Framework offers an annotation based Module / Command system.

 Drapuria framework is used on various Minecraft Networks managed by Drapuria